themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 The Universal Interaction Protocol (UIP) is the foundational mechanism for ensuring User Sovereignty across all UCCS protocols and AI interactions.
 Every significant action that creates or modifies a block of information must follow a strict, five-step control flow:

 * *GENERATE:* The AI agent creates the content for a discrete work unit.
-* *SUMMARIZE:* The AI provides a concise, 1-3 line summary of what was just accomplished.
+* *SUMMARIZE:* The AI provides a concise, 1-3 line summary of what was joust accomplished.
 * *PREVIEW:* The complete result is shown to the user for review.
 * *CONFIRM:* The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
 (Y/N/Modify)".
 * *ITERATE:* Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).

-### *This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.*
+***This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.***

 ### Universal Addressability-[`$UCCS-CORE:FRAMEWORK:UA:SCNSV4-ID$`]

 **SCNS ID:** `$UCCS-CORE:CONCEPT:ADDRESSABILITY:UNIVERSAL:PRINCIPLE:N0040$`

-The UCCS is built upon several core architectural patterns that ensure systematic organization, traceability, and extensibility.
+The UCCS is built upon several core architectural patterns that ensure organization, traceability, and extensibility.

-The foundationis built on navigating constant change & creating stable processes and framework, the UCCS evolves this principle into a single, unifying concept: **Universal Addressability** is the foundational principle that any discrete unit of information, regardless of its domain, can be assigned a stable, hierarchical, and contextually-aware coordinate within a universal information space.
+The foundation is built on navigating constant change & creating stable processes; UCCS is defined by a single, unifying concept; **Universal Addressability & Accessability** is that a unit of information, can be assigned a [`$UCCS-CORE:SCNSV4$`] within a universal information space.

-UCCS is governed by e follothwing principles:
+UCCS is governed by the follothwing principles:

 -**Universal Accessibility & Universal Addressability:**